10. Luigi Tarisio, François-Marie Pupunat (or who else)? An enigma in 4 photographs.

 In 2021, the Genially Education blog posted a team effort, created to enhance the history and attractions of Fontaneto d'Agogna, in which a section was dedicated to Luigi Tarisio, which also provides news and images regarding his heirs Teruggi,[9] and also included a new reproduction of the photograph of the alleged Tarisio already published previously, in which part of the wooden frame that encloses it can be seen on three sides.

-The photo should be a print on albumined paper measuring approximately 20 x 16 cm (it was not possible to obtain more precise data) and shows a mature man with thick white hair, wearing a wide-ribbed wool sweater with double buttoning, dark trousers and leather shoes.
-He is sitting on a nineteenth-century chair in vague Biedermaier style, with the seat covered with a flowered canvas, and he holds a large light-colored cloth on his legs, on which he rests, held by his left hand, showing its internal face, the soundboard of a violin, on which he places a compass held in his right hand.
+Photo No. 1, 23 x 18.1 cm, is supposed to be an albumen print and shows a mature man with thick white hair, wearing a wide-rib wool sweater with double buttons, dark trousers and leather shoes.
+He is sitting on a 19th-century chair in vague Biedermeier style, with the seat covered with a floral cloth, and on his lap he is holding a large light-coloured cloth, on which he is resting, held in his left hand, showing its inner face, the soundboard of a violin, on which rests a compass held in his right hand.

-Next to the character you can see, on the right, the portion of a small table/desk covered by a cloth, whose legs vaguely recall the Louis XV style, on which some objects are placed: in the background, a violin without the soundboard (the one in the character's hand?) with lean on it above a keyboard and a bridge and a white shape that looks like the model of a violin neck, while in the foreground there are some other indistinct tools, among which however it is clearly recognizable a small luthier's plane.
+Next to the character, on the right, we can see a portion of a small table/desk covered by a cloth, the legs of which vaguely recall the Louis XV style, on which some objects are placed: in the background, a violin without its soundboard (the one in the character's hand?) is clearly visible, with a fingerboard and a cello bridge on top and a white shape that looks like a 'blank' violin neck, while in the foreground there are some other indistinct tools, among which, however, a small violin maker's plane is clearly recognisable.

-The place where the shot was taken appears to be a photography studio; the back wall, except for a bright spot behind the character's head, is uniformly dark and has a tall, lighter skirting at the bottom; the floor is also uniform and shows no notable details.
+The place where the shot was taken looks like a photographic studio; the back wall, except for a bright spot behind the character's head, is uniformly dark and has a high, lighter plinth at the bottom; the floor also appears uniform and shows no notable details.

-After its appearance in 2015, the photograph of the Teruggi heirs was reproduced several times online and in paper publications on violin making as a portrait of Luigi Tarisio, except that, in the same year, a similar photograph portraying the same character was found in the laboratory collection belonging to the Lausanne luthier and bowmaker François-Marie Pupunat (1802-1868), acquired by the Musée Historique of Lausanne through one of his still living descendants in Écuvillon (France).
+Since its publication in 2015, photograph no. 1 has been reproduced several times online and in paper publications on violin making as a portrait of Luigi Tarisio, except that, in the same year, a similar photograph (no. 3) portraying the same character was found in the laboratory collection of the violin and bow maker François-Marie Pupunat (1802-1868) from Lausanne, acquired by the Musée Historique of the Swiss city through a descendant of his still living in Écuvillon (France).

-Pupunat was born in this French village near the Swiss border, not far from Geneva, and was the son of modest farmers.
-He had learned the trade of carpenter-cabinetmaker in his youth and, when in 1823 a favorable draw spared him five years of military service, he would leave for a trip to Italy which lasted four years.
-Upon his return, in 1827, he married and settled in Lausanne, where he spent the rest of his life, working first as a carpenter and then gradually converting to violin making, probably – it is said – through the intermediation of a rich collector, Joseph von der Weid de Römertzwill, who gave him several instruments to repair and led him to learn his new profession as a self-taught.
-Pupunat officially became a luthier in 1836 and built around 350 instruments, also presenting some at important exhibitions, earning the respect of his fellow citizens in other fields too.[10]
-Left childless and having not trained a successor, his workshop was liquidated upon his death.
+Pupunat was born in this French village near the Swiss border, not far from Geneva, and was the son of modest peasants.
+He had learned the trade of carpenter-cabinetmaker in his youth and, when in 1823 a favorable draw spared him five years of military service, he would leave for a journey to Italy that lasted four years.
+"The passport issued to Pupunat in 1823 when he was 20 years old describes him as 1.74 m tall, with a covered forehead, black eyebrows, beard and eyes, an aquiline nose, a medium mouth, a round face and chin, and a fair, brown complexion."[10]
+Upon his return home in 1827, he married and settled in Lausanne, where he spent the rest of his life, first working as a carpenter and then gradually converting to violin making, probably – it is said – through the intermediation of a rich collector, Joseph von der Weid de Römertzwill, who gave him several instruments to repair and led him to learn his new profession as a self-taught.
+Pupunat officially became a violin maker in 1836 and built about 350 instruments, presenting some of them at important exhibitions, earning the respect of his fellow citizens in other fields as well.[[11] Left childless and having not trained a successor, his workshop was liquidated upon his death.

-The Pupunat collection of the Musée Historique of Lausanne includes an authenticated violin in its case and various accessories, medals and certificates, professional and personal archives (correspondence, account books, inheritance documents, etc.), identity documents, a snuffbox and, indeed, the aforementioned photograph.
+The Pupunat collection of the Musée Historique in Lausanne includes an authenticated violin in its case and various accessories, medals and certificates, professional and personal archives (correspondence, account books, inheritance documents, etc.), identity documents, a snuffbox and, indeed, the aforementioned photograph no. 3.

 André Schmid, Portrait du luthier François-Marie Pupunat, photographie, vers 1864, coll.
 Musée Historique Lausanne